kdeldycke/awesome-iam/readme.md

 - [2FA is missing a key feature](https://syslog.ravelin.com/2fa-is-missing-a-key-feature-c781c3861db) - “When my 2FA code is entered incorrectly I'd like to know about it”.

-- [SMS Multifactor Authentication in Antarctica](https://brr.fyi/posts/sms-mfa) - Doesn't work because there are no cell phone towers at stations in Antarctica.
+- [SMS Multifactor Authentication in Antarctica](https://brr.fyi/posts/sms-mfa) - Doesn't work because there are no cellphone towers at stations in Antarctica.

 - [Authelia](https://github.com/authelia/authelia) - Open-source authentication and authorization server providing two-factor authentication and single sign-on (SSO) for your applications via a web portal.